 In October 2018 the duo performed at the museums chamber season at Palazzo Spinola in Genoa, Italy, in a concert organised by the prestigious Giovine Orchestra Genovese.

-In 2019, they will debut at the prestigious St Martin in the Fields in London and begin to collaborate with cultural centres and museums in the UK, such as the Foundling Museum.
+In 2019,they made their debut at at the prestigious St Martin in the Fields in London and began to collaborate with cultural centres and museums in the UK, such as the Foundling Museum.

 The duo are known for elaborating original music programmes, often choosing unusual repertoire.
 Also they like surprising the audience with creative encores.